Clab – Central Interim Storage Facility for Spent Nuclear Fuel

 After five years use in a nuclear power station the nuclear fuel is spent.
 Initially the spent fuel is stored in the nuclear power plant, but after about a year it is moved to Clab.
 During interim storage it is kept in deep storage pools about 30 metres below ground in the rock.
 Covering the fuel with eight metres of water shields against radiation and cools down the hot fuel.
 In time the radioactivity wanes and the fuel is therefore easier to manage when disposed of finally in the Spent Fuel Repository SKB plans to construct at Forsmark.

 Safe interim storage

-Today there are more than 6.600 tonnes of spent nuclear fuel in interim storage in the facility.
+Today there are 7.000 tonnes of spent nuclear fuel in interim storage in the facility.
 It is monitored and checked continuously.
 Shortly after 2000 the facility was extended and today it has a permit for the interim storage of a total of 8.000 tonnes.
 At the beginning of 2015 SKB applied for a permit from the authorities to store up to 11.000 tonnes.
 The reason for this is that otherwise there is a risk that Clab will be full before the Spent Fuel Repository at Forsmark is commissioned.

 A final repository is needed

 Clab is a safe facility for today’s needs but does not offer a long-term solution.
 As nuclear fuel has to be isolated for an extremely long period, a repository is needed that will be safe even without supervision.
 For this reason the spent fuel will eventually be sealed into copper canisters and transported to the future Spent Fuel Repository at Forsmark.

 Would you like to learn more about the planned encapsulation plant and the Spent Fuel Repository?
 You can read more on the pages under the tab Future Projects.